 When things get tough, whether a disaster, disruptive event, or a real SHTF situation, pass out the pre-printed coloring book pages (that you got for free) along with pencils and crayons for instant boredom and stress relief.

 Yes, I said free.
-You can often pick up free coloring books in an eBook format on Amazon.
+You can often pick up free coloring books in an eBook format.
 There will be a link in these free eBooks that you can go to online to print out the pages.